fiberseq/FIRE/INSTALL.md

 # Install

-You will need **snakemake** and all the **UCSC Kent utilities** (version >= 455).

-You can install snakemake using conda/mamba, e.g.:
+You will need **snakemake** which you can install using conda/mamba, e.g.:
 ```
 mamba create -c conda-forge -c bioconda -n snakemake 'snakemake>=8.4'
 ```

-You can find the UCSC kent utilities at [this url](http://hgdownload.soe.ucsc.edu/admin/exe/).
-You will need to add the directory containing the utilities to your `PATH` environment variable.

 Finally, if you wish to distribute jobs across a cluster you will need to install the appropriate [snakemake executor plugin](https://snakemake.github.io/snakemake-plugin-catalog/).
 For example, to use SLURM you can install the `snakemake-executor-slurm` plugin using pip:
 ```